Prethiveerajan/Ex-03EDA/README.md

 ## RESULT:
-Thus the EDA on the given data set is  sucessfully done.....
+Thus the EDA on the given data set is  successfully done.....